The CMI publishes regular analyses of mortality in England & Wales:

 - We have published “quarterly” updates since Q4 of 2018.

 - We are publishing “pandemic” updates during the current coronavirus pandemic.
 These are shorter than the quarterly updates, with a focus on “excess mortality” during the pandemic.
-We initially published these weekly, but reduced the frequency as mortality returned to more typical levels.

 - We have released “beta” software that allows Authorised Users to produce their own ad hoc updates.